New to Keto? Have questions? Here are the answers!

 Q. How do I figure out/track my macros?

 A. There are no shortage of macro calculators; simply Google “keto macro calculator” and take your pick.
-For personal macronutrient calculations, daily personal coaching, and macro adjustments, join Ketogenic Living 101: Eat Fat to Burn Fat.
+For personal macronutrient calculations, daily personal coaching, and macro adjustments, join Ketogenic Living 101: Healthy Fats.
+Healthy Life!
+Once you are a client of Ketogenic Living, you will receive custom macros that fit your specific needs and individual health concerns.

 Q. Do I have to eat all organic foods?